Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic

 We now turn to the calculation of the interfacial tensions for the constant-coefficient model using the expression in Eq.~\eqref{eq:sigma_rho}.
 To compute these, we introduce the phase-anchored pseudodensities $\psiVL(\rho) = \psi^{(2)}(\rho-\rhoVL)$, where $\psi^{(2)}$ is given in Eq.~\eqref{eq:psi_const}.
 We further need the interfacial profile $w(\rho)$.
 This is obtained by solving Eq.~\eqref{eq:w} with boundary conditions $w(\rhoVL) = 0$, giving

 where

 Using this expression with the binodals $\rhoVL$ computed previously, we obtain the two tensions $\sigmaVL$ numerically from the integral in Eq.~\eqref{eq:sigma_rho}.
-The capillary wave interfacial tension $\sigmacw$ is then found as the average of these, via Eq.~\eqref{eq:sigma_rel}.
+The capillary-wave interfacial tension $\sigmacw$ is then found as the average of these, via Eq.~\eqref{eq:sigma_rel}.
 The resulting tensions are shown in Fig.~\fref{fig:constantcoeff_tensions} for selected values of $\zeta$.